String diagrams for Strictification and Coherence: Introduction

-\paragraph{Contributions} We propose a strictification construction yielding a graphical language for non-strict monoidal categories.
+We propose a strictification construction yielding a graphical language for non-strict monoidal categories.
 With respect to traditional string diagrams, it provides a more fine-grained representation of tensoring, whose usefulness we demonstrate in motivating examples drawn from circuit theory and programming language semantics.
 The bulk of the paper is then dedicated to showing that the construction is correct, i.e. the strictified category in which string diagrams live is monoidally equivalent to the original non-strict category.
 Our proof of monoidal equivalence is new: in contrast to Mac Lane's we do not rely on the coherence theorem, and instead construct the functors of the equivalence explicitly.
 Consequently, we are able to give a new elementary proof of the coherence theorem: we show \emph{graphically} that the free monoidal category on a single generator forms a preorder.
 The remainder of the coherence result is largely a reformulation Mac Lane's original corollary, but in a way that we believe has pedagogical value.
-We further identify and highlight some common misconceptions about this theorem, which is sometimes misunderstood as being more powerful than it really is.